salama/object-machine/object/machine.md

 little on the implementation.

 Off course Class is also a class that is needed, as are several others.
-To compile a list of what is actually needed is part of the design and will be presented inlater chapters.
+To compile a list of what is actually needed is part of the design and will be presented in later chapters.

 ### Language independent